Christ Our Pascha: Catechism of the Ukrainian Catholic Church

 From Pascha to Pascha: We are Easter People - Let Us Beam With Festive Joy

-The Nativity Fast is upon us— it begins on Nov 15 (Nov 28) and ends on the day of the feast Dec 25 (Jan 7).
-During this time we are encouraged to take forty days to prepare ourselves, and our families, to be spiritually ready to receive the incarnate God who comes to...
+Great Lent is almost upon us.
+This year it begins on Feb 24 (Mar 02 Old Calendar).
+During this time we are encouraged to take forty days to prepare ourselves, and our families, so as to be spiritually ready, and worthy to celebrate and worship the Resurrection--April...